nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/_index.md

 If maintainers request changes:

 1. Make the requested changes on your local branch
-2. Commit the changes: `git commit -m "fix: address review feedback"`
+2. Commit the changes: `git commit -sm "fix: address review feedback"`
 3. Push to your fork: `git push origin feature-add-package-validation`

 The PR will automatically update with your new commits.